Music Choir Press Kit

 The Westmont Choir is comprised of about 60 undergraduate musicians directed by Michael Shasberger, the Adams professor of worship and music.
 The ensemble studies and performs a wide range of literature including the classic repertoire of the past five centuries, along with spirituals, folk-song arrangements and music of other cultures.
 Many choir members are working toward a first degree in music and will go on to study and perform at the highest levels, while others study music in addition to pursuing degrees in science or humanities.
-In recent years, the choir has toured in Italy, Austria, Germany, Slovakia, Lithuania, Russia, Costa Rica, Guatemala, England, Scotland, the Pacific Northwest, and Southern California.
+In recent years, the choir has toured in New England, Italy, Austria, Germany, Slovakia, Lithuania, Russia, Costa Rica, Guatemala, England, Scotland, the Pacific Northwest, and Southern California.

 The Westmont Chamber Singers

 The Westmont Chamber Singers is a select ensemble drawn from the Westmont College Choir.
 Under the direction of Grey Brothers, the ensemble specializes in a cappella literature including madrigals and motets of the Renaissance, contemporary sacred and secular music, folk-song arrangements, spirituals, and vocal jazz.